 Canadian-born Stephan James first got his start in television where he starred for two seasons in the long-running Canadian teen series Degrassi: The Next Generation.
-His breakthrough came when he landed alongside Tatyana Ali in the Canadian film Home Again in 2012 when he played a Jamaican deportee.
+His first breakthrough came when he landed alongside Tatyana Ali in the Canadian film Home Again in 2012, when he played a Jamaican deportee.

-In 2013, he was cast as civil rights activist John Lewis in Ava Duvernay’s Martin Luther King, Jr. hit film Selma which we all know was nominated for Best Picture at the Oscars.
+In 2013, he was cast as civil rights activist John Lewis in Ava Duvernay’s Martin Luther King, Jr. hit film Selma which, as you may know, was nominated for Best Picture at the Oscars.
 In 2015, James guest starred in the CBC television mini-series The Book of Negroes, based on the award-winning novel by Lawrence Hill.
 As most recent as 2016, James starred in the lead role of track and field sprinter Jesse Owens in the biopic Race.
 And not one to sit idle, this year, James plays DOJ prosecutor, Preston Terry in the critically acclaimed FOX series, Shots Fired.

 Written By: Christian Burkholder

 Grooming: Tasha Brown for Exclusive Artists using Jack Black

 Having been nominated for a Canadian Screen Award for Best Supporting Actor and one of TIFF’s rising stars at the 2015 Toronto International Film Festival along with CBC naming James as one of their Six black Canadian culture-makers; James is certainly one to watch.

 We had a chat with Stephan who gave us some great insights into who he is as an actor and all around human being.

 As every Cover star that we’ve featured in Ferrvor Magazine; can you describe what the word Gentleman means to you?

 A gentlemen is a man who carries himself with class, puts others before himself, and knows the true value of a woman.